phpbb-extensions/webpushnotifications/README.md

 ## Testing Push Notifications

 Testing push notifications necessitates user-to-user interactions to observe the notification behavior accurately.
-Follow the steps outlined below to effectively test push notifications (the browser recommendations are what we have seen work for sure in local environments):
+Follow the steps outlined below to effectively test push notifications (the browser recommendations are what we have seen work in local environments):

 1. **User Account Setup:**
 	- Create at least two distinct board user accounts for testing purposes.